 On the eastern side of the Altiplano, there is a continuous passageway of gentle gradient extending southward across Bolivia.

 The Atacama Desert, one of the driest areas on the planet, lies to the southwest of the Altiplano; to the east lies the humid Amazon Rainforest.
 The Cordillera Oriental of the Bolivian Andes forms the eastern boundary of the Altiplano.

-The plateau hosts several cities, including El Alto, La Paz and Oruro in Bolivia as well as Puno in Peru.
-Major economic activities in the Altiplano include llama and vicuña herding (which are bred for wool and serve as pack animals) mining, as well as services in the cities.
+The plateau hosts several cities, including El Alto, La Paz and Oruro in Bolivia and Puno in Peru.
+Major economic activities in the Altiplano include llama and vicuña herding (bred for wool and served as pack animals), mining, and city services.